• Skip to primary navigation

 Osteoporosis is the reduction in bone density, lowered bone density can result in fragile bones causing the risk of more breaks.
 Bone Mineral Density (BMD) is a means of measuring the loss of bone and often bone density decreases as we age.
 Bone generation and deconstruction is an important balance that requires the need of Osteoblast (cells that make bone) and Osteoclasts (cells that remove/absorb bone) for healthy bone growth to occur.

 A complex series of metabolism, microenvironment and hormonal interactions influence and regulates the production and deconstruction of bone tissue.
 There are many factors that can initiate the production of more osteoblast or osteoclasts.
 The balance of the two will ensure that healthy bone growth is possible.
 Too much osteoblast would cause abnormally high amounts of bone deposits and over activity of osteoclasts will cause bone tissue to be degraded as in the case of osteoporosis.
-Herbs, vitamins, food, lifestyle, hormonal balance and inflammation are some of the factors that influence this balance and can help to reduce the occurrence of osteoporosis.
+Herbs, vitamins, food, lifestyle, hormonal balance and inflammation are some of the factors that influence this balance.

-Prevention is the key, here are some tips to help improve bone development and reduce bone loss.
+Prevention is the key, here are some tips:

 Chinese Herbs

-Traditional Chinese Medicine sees the health and production of bone and skeleton as the kidney qi function.
-If the kidney meridian and system is healthy with sufficient qi then the skeletal bones along with marrow will be strong, enabling proper production and re-absorption of bone tissue.
-If the kidney qi is depleted as we see as we age and as women hit menopause we see a natural decline in kidney qi and therefore a reciprocal decline in bone density.
-In addition to kidney qi we are seeing there is an association with inflammation.
-Increased inflammation can enhance the production of osteoclasts, resulting in more bone being absorbed then created.
+In Traditional Chinese Medicine, the health and production of bone and skeleton is governed by the kidney organ system, specifically by kidney qi.
+If the kidney meridian and system is healthy with sufficient qi, then the skeletal bones along with marrow will be strong, enabling proper production and re-absorption of bone tissue.
+If the kidney qi is depleted, as we see with ageing and with menopause, a natural decline in kidney qi occurs causing a decline in bone density.
+In addition to kidney qi inflammation is another factor associated with bone density.
+Increased inflammation can enhance the production of osteoclasts, resulting in more bone being absorbed than created.
 The management of inflammation, stress and circulation has shown a positive shift in Bone Mineral Density Levels.
+(H, Zhao., N, Zhao., P, Zheng., X. Xu., M. Liu., D. Luo., H. Xu & D. Ju., 2018)

-Some herbs that can be used to help maintain healthy bone density include:
+Some Traditional Chinese Medicine (TCM) herbs that can be consider to help maintain healthy bone density include the following:

 Gu sui bu – Drynaria Rhizome

-TCM herb that tonifies the kidneys and strengthens the bones.
+TCM herb that tonifies the kidneys and supports the bones.
 Studies have shown that Gu Sui Bu decreases inflammation and decreases Osteoclast function – this decreases bone re-absorption and therefore improving Bone Mineral Density (BMD).
+(H, Zhao., N, Zhao., P, Zheng., X. Xu., M. Liu., D. Luo., H. Xu & D. Ju., 2018)

 Yin yang huo – Epimedium

-TCM herb that strengthens Kidneys.
+TCM herb that tonifies kidneys.
 Studies have shown that Yin yang huo increases the number of osteoblastic cells, while decreasing osteoclast production and increasing osteoclast destruction.
 This increased ratio of osteoblasts improves bone formation and improve BMD.
+(H, Zhao., N, Zhao., P, Zheng., X. Xu., M. Liu., D. Luo., H. Xu & D. Ju., 2018)

 Duzhong – Eucommia Root